Approximating CKY with Transformers: Random PCFG Experiments

 \subsection{Models and baselines}

-Whereas the experiments in the previous section mostly made use of standard BERT-like architectures, either fine-tuned or trained from scratch, in this section we additionally consider making parse predictions (as in Equations~\eqref{eq:betahat} and~\eqref{eq:betahat2}) with transformer variants which are intended to improve performance on ``algorithmic'' tasks.
-Indeed, recent research has shown that transformers often fail to generalize on algorithmic tasks~\citep{Saxton2019AnalysingMR, ijcai2020p708, dubois-etal-2020-location, chaabouni-etal-2021-transformers}.
-These findings have motivated architectural modifications, such as the Universal Transformer~\citep[UT;][]{dehghani2018universal} and the Neural Data Router~\citep[NDR;][]{csordas2021neural}, which attempt to encourage transformers to better mimic classical algorithmic processing.
+Whereas the experiments in the previous section mostly make use of standard BERT-like architectures, either fine-tuned or trained from scratch, in this section we additionally consider making parse predictions (as in Equations~\eqref{eq:betahat} and~\eqref{eq:betahat2}) with transformer variants which are intended to improve performance on ``algorithmic'' tasks.
+Indeed, recent research has shown that transformers often fail to generalize on algorithmic tasks~\citep{Saxton2019AnalysingMR, ijcai2020p708, dubois-etal-2020-location, chaabouni-etal-2021-transformers}, which has motivated architectural modifications, such as the Universal Transformer~\citep[UT;][]{dehghani2018universal} and the Neural Data Router~\citep[NDR;][]{csordas2021neural}.

 One major architectural modification common to both UT and NDR is that all transformer layers share the same parameters; this modification is intended to capture the intuition that recursive computation often requires applying the same function multiple times.
 NDR additionally makes use of a ``copy gate,'' which allows transformer representations at layer $l$ to be simply copied over as the representation at layer $l+1$ without being further processed, as well as ``geometric attention,'' which biases the self-attention to attend to nearby tokens.
 We found geometric attention to significantly hurt performance in preliminary experiments, and so we report results only with the shared-layer and copy-gate modifications.